Anvarthikanpettai

 Nearby villages include Mel Aavadham, Keezh Aavadham, Aavadham pudhupattu, Ramapuram, minnal, Kunnathur, Melkalathur, Meleri, Kattupakkam and Mahendravadi.

 Nearby towns

 Arakkonam is about 15 km from the village, whereas one of the six abodes of Hindu God Murugan, Tiruttani is 22 km from here.
 One of the major towns of Vellore district, Sholinghur is at a proximity of 23 km.

 People and occupation

 Telugu is widely spoken among the native villagers.
-Tamil is prevalent among all people who in near by villages.
+Tamil is prevalent among all people who in nearby villages.